 Setting the pricing for parking is a crucial aspect of our strategy to promote sustainability and balance the cost of providing parking services across the whole borough for the benefit of residents, businesses and visitors.
-It is imperative that our pricing structure not only recovers the full costs associated with offering parking but also aligns with our environmental goals.
+It is imperative that our pricing structure not only recovers the full costs associated with offering parking but also aligns with our environmental and other key service goals.